BrahmjotS/ATS-Analysis-Model/README.md

 ## Model Configuration

 The application automatically:
-- Detects GPU availability and uses CUDA if available
+- Detects GPU availability and uses CUDA if available.
-- Loads the fine-tuned Gemma model from `gemma_tuned/`
+- Loads the fine-tuned Gemma model from `gemma_tuned/`.
-- Applies PEFT adapter weights if present
+- Applies PEFT adapter weights if present.
-- Falls back to CPU if GPU is not available
+- Falls back to CPU if GPU is not available.

 ## Validation Rules

 The system performs soft-gated validation (does not block analysis):

-1. **Page Count**: Entry-level resumes should be 1 page
+1. **Page Count**: Entry-level resumes should be 1 page.
-2. **Fonts**: Only Sans-Serif or Calibri fonts are acceptable
+2. **Fonts**: Only Sans-Serif or Calibri fonts are acceptable.
-3. **Links**: Must use `mailto:` for emails and `https://` for web links
+3. **Links**: Must use `mailto:` for emails and `https://` for web links.

 Violations are injected into the model context to influence scoring and recommendations.